Unusual Options Activity Insight: ARK Innovation ETF | Benzinga

 Unusual Options Activity Insight: ARK Innovation ETF

-On Tuesday, shares of ARK Innovation ETF (NYSE:ARKK) saw unusual options activity.
-After the option alert, the stock price moved down to $119.68.
+ARK Innovation ETF (NYSE:ARKK) shares experienced unusual options activity on Thursday.
+The stock price moved up to $125.67 following the option alert.

 - Option Type: SWEEP